returndbf/evil-tool/README.md

 # evil-tool
-some common functions，and some inject function to js data type prototype
+some common functions，and some inject functions to js data type prototype

 ## Usage